Daraujo26/MCREU/June8.md

 __What are logits?__

   Logits are 'unnormalized' output values made by the __last output layer before applying an activation function__.
-Say your running a network for the MNIST dataset then your network could produce and output like this __[2.3, 0.7, -0.8, 1.5, 3.3, -1.4, 0.3, 2.1, 0.9, -1.9]__.
-Each number c orrisponding to one of the 0-9 outputs.
+Say your running a network for the MNIST dataset.
+Then your network could produce an output like this __[2.3, 0.7, -0.8, 1.5, 3.3, -1.4, 0.3, 2.1, 0.9, -1.9]__.
+Each number corrisponding to one of the 0-9 outputs.
 After this is done you might add an activation function to these.
 Which leads to the next question.

 __What's the softmax function?__